Training, Education & Resources

 The Michigan Diabetes Research Center (MDRC)

 The MDRC Recruitment Service facilitates the identification of potential subjects with diabetes for clinical studies/trials at the University of Michigan by using the MDRC Diabetes Research Registry, MiChart Recruitment Alerts, and the Blue Cross Network.
-The MDRC Diabetes Research Registry consists of over 7800 of Michigan Medicine’s ambulatory care clinics’ diabetes patients interested in participating in clinical research.
-For more information about the Michigan Diabetes Research Center and how to use their services contact [email protected].
+The MDRC Diabetes Research Registry consists of over 7800 of Michigan Medicine’s ambulatory care clinics diabetes patients interested in participating in clinical research.
+For more information about the Michigan Diabetes Research Center and how to use their services, contact [email protected].

 U-M Nutrition Obesity Research Center (NORC)

-The mission of UM Nutrition Obesity Research Center (NORC) is to identify improved methods for the prevention and treatment of obesity, supporting a continuum of care from primary, secondary, tertiary prevention.
+The mission of UM Nutrition Obesity Research Center (NORC) is to identify improved methods for the prevention and treatment of obesity, supporting a continuum of care from primary, secondary, and tertiary prevention.

-Ann Arbor, MI 48109
+Ann Arbor, Michigan

 The Clinical Trials Support Office is a unit of the Medical School Office of Research, where our mission is to foster an environment of innovation and efficiency that serves the Michigan Medicine research community and supports biomedical science from insight to impact.